pauldijou/elm-kernel-helpers/README.md

 - Do not confuse Elm values and JavaScript values.
 A JavaScript array is neither an Elm `List` nor Elm `Array`, those a three different data structures. `null` and `undefined` are not the same as `Nothing`.
 You should probably never use either of them in your code.

+- If you are missing any documentation on a function, check the [Elm one](http://package.elm-lang.org/packages/elm-lang/core/5.1.1), all those functions are the same as the Elm ones but with a JavaScript syntax.

+- Pretty please, don't judge me or hate me for this project.
+Even if Kernel / Native is not the way to go when you are using Elm, sometime, you just need to write some (even more if you are doing server-side Elm), so you might as well do it with some helpers, right?

 ## Usage